peter88213/nv_xx/docs/help/nv_timeline/index.md

 ### On the Timeline side

--   A section ID is a string looking like \"sc1\".
+-   A section ID is a string looking like "sc1".
 It is auto-generated and must not be changed manually.
--   Only events with a label containing the string \"Section\" (user input) or a section ID (auto-generated) are exported as sections to a new *novelibre* project.
+-   Only events with a label containing the string "Section" (user input) or a section ID (auto-generated) are exported as sections to a new *novelibre* project.
--   When creating a new *novelibre* project from a timeline the first time, \"Section\" labels are replaced with section ID labels.
+-   When creating a new *novelibre* project from a timeline the first time, "Section" labels are replaced with section ID labels.
 -   If a new *novelibre* project is generated again with the same timeline, the section ID labels may change.
 -   Only events with a label containing a section ID are synchronized